19,95 €

 Autorenporträt

-Edward L. Ayers, a recipient of the National Humanities Medal, has won the Bancroft and Lincoln Prizes for his innovative histories of Civil War America.
-He is president emeritus of the University of Richmond, where he is executive director of New American History.
+Edward L. Ayers, a recipient of the National Humanities Medal, has won the Bancroft and Lincoln Prizes for his innovative histories of nineteenth-century America.
+He is president emeritus of the University of Richmond and executive director of New American History.
+He lives in Charlottesville, Virginia.